gabe0000/susnet/BuildFiles/UpdatePlaybook.md

 # Update Playbook (Docs-Only)

 Use this when asked to “update everything” and keep GitHub limited to documentation only.
 No code, secrets, or private data should be published.
+Local repo can hold everything; the GitHub repo (`origin` → https://github.com/gabe0000/susnet) must stay docs-only.

 ## What “update everything” means
 - Verify local changes are complete and tested.